Uniminutoarduino/RaspyControlLab/README.md

 3. Take into accpunt that in RaspyControl Lab, we used a Raspberry Pi 4 with RAM of 4GB.
 Also a model with 2GB is enough for the software requirements.

 # Software Installation Instructions
 1. Install Janus WebRTC server.
 This server allows the real-time video for the laboratory.
+Runs these commands from a terminal in the Raspberry Pi.
 ```
 sudo apt-get update
 sudo apt-get upgrade